z4gon/water-shader-unity/README.md

    1. **Depth color fade**

-      1. Use the Sub Graph to lerp between two colors (shallow and deep water)
+      1. Use the Depth Fade Sub Graph to lerp between two colors (shallow and deep water)

 1. **Refraction effect**